living-room/living-room/readme.md

 This should start randomly adding some more animals to the canvas

-## interacting with the crosby room-database

-If you look in the examples/index.html file, it is expecting that you are running the room-server locally (this is the relevant line in index.html: `<script src="http://localhost:3000/socket.io/socket.io.js" ></script>`).
-If you want to point to the room-server running on the crosby machine, change this to `<script src="http://crosby.cluster.recurse.com:3000/socket.io/socket.io.js" ></script>`.
-You will also need to change the room constructor to `const room = new window.room('http://crosby.cluster.recurse.com:3000')`.

-## I want to make a visualization for the room
+# I want to make a visualization for the room

 First, we'll want to see what the room has heard (this assumes `yarn test` is running locally):